mwmlln/shinju_select/README.md

  * Find out why the products on this site stand out
  * See what products are available
  * See the preview of the service before they decide to purchase goods
- * See if they provide the service in my area (i.e. Delivery available)
+ * See if they provide the service in my area (i.e. Delivery availability)

 **Returning registered users would like**